aosabook/500lines/dagoba/chapter.md

 }
 ```

-Note that `[].slice.call(arguments)` is JS parlance for "Please pass me an array of the arguments to this function".
-You would be forgiven for supposing that `arguments` itself is already an array, since it behaves like one in many situations, but it is sadly lacking most of the functionality which modern JavaScript arrays have been granted.
+Note that `[].slice.call(arguments)` is JS parlance for "please pass me an array of this function's arguments".
+You would be forgiven for supposing that `arguments` is already an array, since it behaves like one in many situations, but it is lacking much of the functionality we utilize in modern JavaScript arrays.

 ## The problem with being eager